 Is this completely incorrect?
 No. Is it the whole picture?
 Most definitely not.

 In this article, we’ll be discussing what it really means to be an HR professional.
 We will debunk some myths, delve into some of the more complex realities of this role and help build a character profile of someone who would thrive in this profession.
-Whether you’re looking to upskill into a human resources management role, or you’re looking to change your career path altogether, reading this article will help prepare you for the exciting, but the challenging reality of an HR job.
+Whether you’re looking to upskill into a human resources management role, or you’re looking to change your career path altogether to step into HR, reading this article will help prepare you for the exciting, but challenging reality of an HR job.

 What is Human Resources?